dfguerrerom/mgci-docs/docs/source/initial_setup.rst

 R software and packages installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Download and install R from https://www.r-project.org/ and then download and install RStudio Desktop from https://www.rstudio.com/products/rstudio/.
+Download and install R from https://www.r-project.org/ and then download and install RStudio Desktop from https://www.rstudio.com/products/rstudio/.
 Once the later has been completed, open RStudio in your computer.

-2. Click on ‘File’ (top left corner) and then on ‘Open File…’.
-Select the file named ‘XXXXXXXX’ Click on …….to run and install all the packages and check that there are no errors.

-3. Ensure the ‘sp ‘and ‘raster’ packages are correctly installed.
-Two of the options to do so are:

-   -   install.packages("name\_of\_package")
-   -  library(name\_of\_package)

-      **Or**

-   -  (if(!require("name\_of\_package")) install.packages("name\_of\_package")

-A step-by-step guide on how to install R and R Studio (with images) can be found in Annex X.
+A step-by-step guide on how to install R and R Studio (with images) can be found in Annex 1.
 If you are not installing R and R studio from scratch, please make sure that your installations are upgraded.
-It is important to use the current version of R software (R-4.1.1 at the time of writing).
-The R version can be easily checked on the text within the ‘R Console’ box at the beginning of a new session (see Figure XX for standalone R and Figure ZZ for R Studio).
+It is important to use a current version of R software (we currently recommend R-4.1.1).
+Although there have been a number of releases since 4.4.1,  we have found that some of the later versions cause the r-scripts to run slower within the toolbox.
+The R version can be easily checked on the text within the ‘R Console’ box at the beginning of a new session (see Figures below for standalone R and  R Studio).

 |image5|